Your browser version is no longer supported, so you may experience issues while using this site.

 - any photos or documents related to your claim.

-AAMI is conveniently a part of the Suncorp Network.
-Hooray!
-The Suncorp App for both Apple and Android devices allows you to upload accident details and photos via your phone.
+The AAMI App for both Apple and Android devices allows you to upload accident details and photos straight from your phone.
 You can then follow the easy step-by-step checklist to include all necessary information.

 Lodge the claim online